KaniuBillows/seasearch-docs/manual/usage/backup_and_restore.md

 ### Restore from backup

 Now supposed your primary SeaSearch server is broken, you're switching to a new machine.
-Let's assume the seasearch deployment location new machine is also `/opt/seasearch`, using the backup data to restore your SeaSearch instance:
+Let's assume the seasearch deployment location new machine is also `/opt/seasearch` and the backup files is in `/backup/data/seasearch-2025-01-18-14-35-45`, using the backup data to restore your SeaSearch instance:

 #### Restore for disk storage

-Just need copy `/backup/data/seasearch` to the new machine:
+Just need to copy backup data files to the new machine:
 ```
 cp -R /backup/data/seasearch-2025-01-18-14-35-45/ /opt/seasearch
 ```

 #### Restore for object storage

-we assume the backup file path is `/backup/data/seasearch-2025-01-18-14-35-45`.

-We need copy the backup file to `/opt/seasearch/` and rename it to `_metadata.bolt`:
+Just need to copy the backup file to `/opt/seasearch/` and rename it to `_metadata.bolt`:

 ```
 cp /backup/data/seasearch-2025-01-18-14-35-45 /opt/seaserch/_metadata.bolt
 ```